vanilla/docs/content/developer/vanilla-cli/index.md

 Be sure to put quotes around glob arguments.
 If there are no quotes a glob bash/zsh/fish may automatically expand the glob, which will prevent files from being ignored properly.

+### Linting Rules
+For scripts the CLI bundles the [default ESLint rules](https://eslint.org/docs/rules/).
+It also bundles its config which can be found [in the Github repo](https://github.com/vanilla/vanilla-cli/blob/master/src/NodeTools/Linter/configs/.eslintrc).

+For stylesheets the CLI bundles both [the default Stylelint rules](https://stylelint.io/user-guide/rules/) and the [stylelint-scss rules](https://github.com/kristerkari/stylelint-scss).
+It bundles a very minimal config which can be find [in the Github repo](https://github.com/vanilla/vanilla-cli/blob/master/src/NodeTools/Linter/configs/.stylelintrc).

 ## Addon Utilities

 The Vanilla CLI offers a few utilities to make managing your addons easier.
 They only work with addons currently installed in a Vanilla installation and function by using Vanilla's built in addon manager to do the heavy lifting.
 As a result, these commands require you to point them to the vanilla directory with the `--vanillasrc` parameter.